 Excellent, we also got lines containing “To”!
-Our greprs program can now do case insensitive searching, controlled by an environment variable.
+Our minigrep program can now do case insensitive searching, controlled by an environment variable.
 Now you know how to manage options set using either command line arguments or environment variables!

 Some programs allow both arguments and environment variables for the same configuration.
 In those cases, the programs decide that one or the other takes precedence.
-For another exercise on your own, try controlling case insensitivity through a command line argument as well as through the environment variable, and decide which should take precedence the program is run with contradictory values.
+For another exercise on your own, try controlling case insensitivity through a command line argument as well as through the environment variable, and decide which should take precedence if the program is run with contradictory values.

 The std::env module contains many more useful features for dealing with environment variables; check out its documentation to see what’s available.

-Write to stderr Instead of stdout
+Writing Error Messages to stderr Instead of stdout

-Right now, we’re writing all of our output to the terminal with println!.
-Most terminals provide two kinds of output: “standard out” for general information, and “standard error” for error messages.
-This distinction makesis the behavior that’s expected of command line programs: it enables users to choose to direct a program’s successful output to a file but still print error messages to the screen, for example.
+At the moment we’re writing all of our output to the terminal with the println! function.
+Most terminals provide two kinds of output: standard out for general information, and standard error for error messages.
+This distinction enables users to choose whether to direct a the successful output of a program to a file but still print error messages to the screen.

-println! is only capable of printing to standard out, though, so we have to use something else in order to print to standard error.
+The println! function is only capable of printing to standard out, though, so we have to use something else in order to print to standard error.

+Checking Where Errors are Written to

-We can verify that, the way we’ve written greprs so far, everything ingreprsis being written to standard out, including error messages that should be written to standard error instead.
-We’ll do that by intentionally causing an error, the one that happens when we run the program without any arguments.
-We’re going to and redirecting standard output to a file. , but not standard error.
-The way command line programs are expected to work is that, because the output is an show error message output , it should be shown on the screen rather than being redirected to the file.
-If o, it isn’t conforming to command line program standards.
+First, let’s observe how all content printed by minigrep is currently being written to standard out, including error messages that we want to write to standard error instead.
+We’ll do that by redirecting the standard output stream to a file while we also intentionally cause an error.
+We won't redirect the standard error stream, so any content sent to standard error will continue to display on the screen.
+Command line programs are expected to send error messages to the standard error stream so that we can still see error messages on the screen even if we choose to redirect the standard output stream to a file.
+Our program is not currently well-behaved; we're about to see that it saves the error message output to the file instead!

-We can Let’s see that our program is not currently meeting this expectation by ,using > and specifying a filename, output.txt, that we want to redirect standard out to:
+The way to demonstrate this behavior is by running the program with > and the filename, output.txt, that we want to redirect the standard output stream to.
+We're not going to pass any arguments, which should cause an error:

 $ cargo run > output.txt

-The > syntax tells the shell to write the contents of standard out to output.txt instead of the screen. ’We didn’t see the error message we were expecting printed on the screen, so that means it must have ended up in the file.
+The > syntax tells the shell to write the contents of standard out to output.txt instead of the screen.
+We didn’t see the error message we were expecting printed on the screen, so that means it must have ended up in the file.
 Let’s see what output.txt contains:

-Application error: No search string or filename found
+Problem parsing arguments: not enough arguments

-Yup, there’s our error message, which means it’s being printed to standard out.
-This isn’t what’s expected from command line programs.
-It’s much more useful for error messages like this to be printed to standard error, and only have data printed to standard out from a successful run end up in the file’ when we redirect standard out in this way.
+Yup, our error message is being printed to standard out.
+It’s much more useful for error messages like this to be printed to standard error, and have only data from a successful run end up in the file when we redirect standard out in this way.
+We’ll change that.

+Printing Errors to Standard Error

-Let’s change how error messages are printed as shown in Listing 12-23.
-Because of the refactoring we did earlier in this chapter, all of the code that prints error messages is in one place, in main:
+Let’s change how error messages are printed using the code in Listing 12-24.
+Because of the refactoring we did earlier in this chapter, all the code that prints error messages is in one function, in main.
+The standard library provides the eprintln! macro that prints to the standard error stream, so let's change the two places we were calling println! to print errors so that these spots use eprintln! instead:

 Filename: src/main.rs

-extern crate greprs;

-use std::env;

-use std::process;

-use std::io::prelude::*;

-use greprs::Config;

-fn main() {

-let args: Vec<String> = env::args().collect();

-let mut stderr = std::io::stderr();

-let config = Config::new(&args).unwrap_or_else(|err| {

-writeln!(

-&mut stderr,

-"Problem parsing arguments: {}",

-err

-).expect("Could not write to stderr");

-process::exit(1);

-});

-if let Err(e) = greprs::run(config) {

-writeln!(

-&mut stderr,

-"Application error: {}",

-e